Ship Pricing

 Do Icon of the Seas Prices Drop?

-Yes — but less than you'd hope.
+Yes — but less than you'd hope, and not in a pattern you can time.

 Cabin Type5%+ Drop10%+ Drop15%+ Drop